 Note that common law spouses have no rights to apply.
 Children under the age of 18 must apply with a second person.

-The probate process can be fraught with complications for administrators who become liable for mistakes and misinterpretations of the law.
-Contact a professional on 0800 612 6105 for free, impartial advice.
+The probate process can be fraught with complications for administrators who become liable for mistakes and misinterpretations of the intestacy rules.
+Contact a professional for impartial advice.